privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/core-concepts/spec.md

 The salt used to produce `newSbCommitment` (see above).

-##### `msgSubrootPathElements`
+##### `messageSubrootPathElements`

-The index of each message in `msgs` is consecutive.
-As such, in order to prove that each message in `msgs` is indeed a leaf of the message tree, we compute the subtree root of `msgs`, and then verify that the subtree root is indeed a subroot of `msgRoot`.
+The index of each message in `messages` is consecutive.
+As such, in order to prove that each message in `messages` is indeed a leaf of the message tree, we compute the subtree root of `messages`, and then verify that the subtree root is indeed a subroot of `messageRoot`.

 A simplified example using a tree of arity 2: